 Sinpo South Shipyard Update: Minor Activity

-- Minor activity is observed near the static test stand and the nearby Sinpo Shipyard’s graving dock in satellite imagery acquired on acquired on March 11, 2021.
+- Minor activity is observed near the pop-up test stand and the nearby Sinpo Shipyard’s graving dock in satellite imagery acquired on acquired on March 11, 2021.

 - Unidentified activity north of the test stand indicates new construction of three buildings that could support future test stand operations.